vincentmac/gulp-fingerprint/readme.md

 _Default_: `regex`

-_Usage_: Setting a `prefix` will change the method of url replacing.
+_Usage_: Setting a `mode` will change the method of url replacing.
 There are two methods: `regex` and `replace`.
-Second method is less accurate but doesn't require to specify complicated regular expression.
+The `replace` method is less accurate but doesn't require specifying a regular expression.

 ##### regex
 _Type_: [`RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp)